About Kimberley

 Kimberley’s great loves include:

-Terriers with attitudes, bygone eras, book collecting, long-distance running, old jazz standards, escaping into the mountains, hiking, skiing, corresponding by paper, sharpened no. 2 pencils, symmetry, second chances, postage stamps, impeccable punctuation (shoutout to the em-dash—ChatGPT will not curb my life passion!), cursive handwriting, melancholy playlists, gentlemanly conduct, going sockless, dreaming of the time before, giving everything the old College try.
+Terriers with attitudes, bygone eras, book collecting, long-distance running with no devices, old jazz standards, escaping into the mountains, hiking, skiing, corresponding by paper, sharpened no. 2 pencils, symmetry, second chances, postage stamps, impeccable punctuation (shoutout to the em-dash—the LLMs will never curb my life passion!), cursive handwriting, melancholy playlists, gentlemanly conduct, my 1929 green Remington typewriter (who I call Basil), dreaming of The Time Before, marching to the beat of her own drum, and giving everything the old College try.